Shiai (Matches)

 • Other handling of the shinpan-ki:

-• When entering and leaving the court, hold in the right hand both shinpan-ki rolled together with the red shinpan-ki on the outside.
+• when entering and leaving the court, hold in the right hand the shinpan-ki rolled together with the red shinpan-ki on the outside.

 • when rotating positions, hold both shinpan-ki in the right hand